 Having paying customers sounds much more like the outcome that we're after.
 Now, we can rewrite our OKR like in the example 2 below.

 Example 2 👇

 - Key Results: revenue, trials, retention, number of customers

 - Projects: build a Stripe integration, launch a marketing campaign, build a referral program, etc.

-There are a couple of notable differences with our new OKRs plan:
+There are notable differences with our new OKRs plan:

 - It's not engineering-centric anymore.
 Having happy paying customers is something that many teams can contribute to.
 Marketing, Sales, and Support can also start thinking about ways to help the business be successful.